 United Arab Emirates

-Researchers from UAE publish articles in international Open Access journals, for example 71 research articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model– and among them are highly accessed (most viewed) articles published by researchers from Faculty of Medicine and Health Sciences, United Arab Emirates University, Abu Dhabi Food Control Authority, Central Veterinary Research Laboratory, Central Veterinary Research Laboratory, College of Science, United Arab Emirates University, Faculty of Medicine & Health Sciences, United Arab Emirates University, Department of Physiotherapy, College of Health Sciences, University of Sharjah, Dubai Hospital, Tawam Hospital, and Al-Cornich Hospital.
+Researchers from UAE publish articles in international Open Access journals, for example, in 2013, 71 research articles have been published with BioMed Central – an STM (Science, Technology and Medicine) publisher which has pioneered the Open Access publishing model– and among them are highly accessed (most viewed) articles published by researchers from Faculty of Medicine and Health Sciences, United Arab Emirates University, Abu Dhabi Food Control Authority, Central Veterinary Research Laboratory, Central Veterinary Research Laboratory, College of Science, United Arab Emirates University, Faculty of Medicine & Health Sciences, United Arab Emirates University, Department of Physiotherapy, College of Health Sciences, University of Sharjah, Dubai Hospital, Tawam Hospital, and Al-Cornich Hospital.

 The UAE has been at the forefront when it comes to the use of digital technologies in the Middle East due to the increasingly central role ICT occupies in the government’s agenda as an enabling infrastructure for socio economic diversification.
 The government’s focus in the sector has been matched by an equal interest in and capacity.
 The government supported ICT development in the country through both investments in education and infrastructure.
 It is amongst the most highly Internet connected countries in the Middle East with 3,555,100 Internet users as of March 2011, 69.0 percent penetration rate.

 There is a positive feedback from the stakeholders towards OA in UAE.
 Study by Shawabka and Bouzza conducted in 2007, addressed attitudes of faculty members at the UAE University to a system of free access to scientific information.
 Amongst the important findings of the study results: